-Ensure that the service pipework has been installed purged and tested in accordance with the relevant regulations, and that the installation is served by an adjacent isolating cock.
-Connection from the supply to the heater must also comply with the relevant regulations and must have been purged and soundness tested by an authorised engineer.
+Ensure that the service pipework has been installed, purged and tested in accordance with the relevant regulations, and that the installation is served by an adjacent isolating cock.

+Connection from the supply to the heater must also comply with the relevant regulations (see section 1.0) and must have been purged and soundness tested by an authorised engineer.